-

 Healthy lifestyle changes can help improve sexual function and desire:

-If you think you have HPDD, talk to your doctor.
-Your doctor will ask questions about your medical history and sexual health to identify the underlying cause of HPDD.
+If you think you have HSDD, talk to your doctor.
+Your doctor will ask questions about your medical history and sexual health to identify the underlying cause of HSDD.
 They may also:

-• Refer you to a specialist, such as a mental health counselor or sex therapist
+Refer you to a specialist, such a gynecologist, a mental health therapist or sex therapist

 3 simple steps to request treatment for low sex drive today